JC-25-09/JC-25-09/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: ...JC
 - ⚡ Fun fact: ...
-I'm totally new to coding
+I'm completely new to coding

 <!---
 JC-25-09/JC-25-09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.